 Adapting to frequent changes is a skill we’ve all had to learn throughout the COVID-19 pandemic, and with travel restrictions around the globe constantly changing, so do travel plans.

-We’ve all witnessed how quickly New Zealand and Australian border restrictions can be implemented when there’s a COVID outbreak, which makes it important for travellers to have a back-up travel plan should this situation affect their trip.
+We’ve all witnessed how quickly New Zealand and Australian border restrictions were implemented when was a COVID outbreak, which makes it important for travellers to have a back-up travel plan should this situation affect their trip.

 “Part of being prepared to change our travel plans with little notice is gaining an understanding of the existing rules and regulations for your destination/s,” says Rodger Cook, Cover-More Assist’s Security Director.